credo-ai/credoai_lens/docs/index.rst

 Check out the :ref:`FAQ <lens faq>` for answers to common questions.

-To connect with the Credo AI Governance Platform, see the :ref:`governance integration tutorial <Connecting with the Credo AI Governance App>`.
+To connect with the Credo AI Governance Platform, see the :ref:`governance integration tutorial <credo governance integration>`.

 Overview